 In these systems, the first two or three digits indicate the numerical resistance value of the resistor and the last digit gives a multiplier.
 The number of the last digit indicates the power of ten by which to multiply the given resistor value.
 Here are some examples of values under this system.

 Three digit system

 Four digit system

 The letter "R" is used to indicate the position of a decimal point for resistance values lower than 10 Ω. Thus, 0R5 would be 0.5 Ω and 0R01 would be 0.01 Ω.

 Higher precision resistors, combined with the decreasing sizes of resistors, have created the need to have a new, more compact marking for SMD resistors.
 Therefore the EIA-96 marking system has been created.
 It is based on the E96-series, thus aimed at resistors with 1% tolerance.

+The usage of a letter prevents the confusion with other marking systems.
+However, pay attention because the letter R is used in both systems.
+For resistors with tolerances other than 1%, different letter tables exist.
 As with package codes, these resistance value codes are common, but a manufacturer may use a variation on these or even something completely different.
 It is therefore always important to verify the manufacturer's marking system.

 how could we differentiate, for example, `103` from 3-digit and EIA-93 color codes?